openmoh/openmohaa/docs/markdown/04-coding/01-code/01-creating-class.md

-# Create a new class
+# Creating a new class

 This documentation will guide you through creating a new class for scripts, inside the game code.